Join the Wildlife Photography Exhibition! Exploring Lakewood's Natural Beauty!

 Submitted photos must be framed, with simple or matted frames accepted.

-Frame dimensions should be less than 24” on any side, ready for hanging with appropriate hardware.
+Frame dimensions should be no larger than 24” on any side, ready for hanging with appropriate hardware.
 Ready to hang means that there is hardware on the back that will hold the frame securely to a nail in the wall.
 IMPORTANT – ANY FRAME WITHOUT PROPER HARDWARE WILL BE REFUSED AT DROP OFF.

 Delivered photos must be physical prints matching the digital submission.